vonalven/vonalven.github.io/index.md

 very few reviews every months.
 Finally, the Gaussian distribution of compound values shows that most comments have compound values close to 0.5.
 Virtually no comment is negative, most comments are positive or neutral.
-These distributions were obtained when inspecting the values of a single city : Amsterdam, which analysis is talked more in depth in the next section.
+These distributions were obtained when inspecting the values of a single city : Amsterdam.
+This city was taken as a case study to build analysis, which was extended to ...30... cities.
+The resulting analysis is described in further detail in the following section.

 {% include question.html in_text=true
-  text="Zooming into one of Europe’s most touristic cities: Amsterdam" image_url="assets/img/amsterdam_.jpg"
+  text="Zooming into a city at a time" image_url="assets/img/amsterdam_.jpg"
 %}

+To get more insight, the analysis focused, as a first step, on understanding the parameters that influence the most the success of an AirBnb in Amsterdam.
+Focusing on Amsterdam allowed us to strategically build an efficient framework that would later be applied to other cities, as we hypothesize that some parmeters may have location-dependant importances.
+Choosing Amsterdam was motivated by the fact that it ranks fifth in Europe’s most visited cities (citer source), such that many visitors potentially make use of the plateform, without the dataset being too large and computationally intensive.
-To get more insight, the analysis is focused, as a first step, on Airbnb usage in Amsterdam.
-Setting the focus on Amsterdam yields meaningful results as Amsterdam ranks fifth in the ranking of Europe’s most visited cities, setting the focus on it.
-Such preliminary analysis is done to confirm some hypothesis that might come to mind spontaneously.
-Certainly, anyone who’s ever gone on a touristic trip has developed some preferences in terms of housing.
-Indeed it can be expected for someone sightseeing Amsterdam to want a rental place near the center for a good price and maybe with some services offered such as breakfast.
-However the demography of travellers can be very diversed.
-Based on the age, interest, contry of origin and more, the interest for a listing can be very different from one Airbnb user to another.
+It is most likely for anyone who has ever gone on a touristic trip to developed preferences in terms of housing to some extent, whether it be a price range, the distance to attractions and transportation or the type of accomodation.
+Indeed, it may be expected for someone visiting Amsterdam to want a rental place near the center, for a good price as well as possibly other services, such as an included breakfast.
+However the demography of travellers can be very diversified.
+Based on the age, interest, financial means, country of origin and so on, the appeal for a given listing may  be very different.

-insert SANKEY PLOT
+{% include img_compare.html
+  image_url="assets/dropdown_sankey.html"
+%}

+Though there might be a high level of variability in the data, we still manage to identify certain trends in terms of which features contribute most to which metric.
+In fact, the Sankey diagram allows for these trends to be visualized.
 By placing your mouse on every connection between a parameter and the success metric it influences you can get the weight of this particular connexion.
 These weights reveal how much a parameter has influence over the different aspect of a listing’s success.